 Our animated video looks at the benefits of the MDC pathway from six different perspectives.
 It features the views of ACE team members who are assessing the effectiveness of MDCs and clinicians who are working on the pathway, supporting patients with non-specific but concerning symptoms.

-When using this video please use the following reference.
-The ACE Programme: MDC animation (October 2018)
+Please reference the video as: The ACE Programme: MDC animation (October 2018)